benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ## Content Velocity

-Content Velocity is a Calculated Metric template that typically comes pre-set in Analysis Workspace.
-This is a way of determining how many page views each page generates.
+Content Velocity is a pre-set calculated metric in Analysis Workspace.
+This metric determines how many page views each page generates.
 It is calculated by dividing Page Views (Participation) by Page Views.
 This can be a great way of determining which content is most likely to generate engagement with additional content.

 ## Marketing Channel Reports